Rndynt/WealthWiseApp/replit.md

 # FinanceFlow - Personal Finance Management Application

 ## Overview
 FinanceFlow is a full-stack personal finance management application designed to help users manage their finances effectively.
-It provides comprehensive capabilities including multi-workspace support for organizing personal, family, or business finances, transaction tracking, budgeting, and collaborative features.
+It provides comprehensive capabilities including multi-workspace support for organizing personal or shared finances, transaction tracking, budgeting, and collaborative features.
 The project aims to offer a robust and user-friendly solution for financial oversight and planning.

 ## User Preferences
 Preferred communication style: Simple, everyday language.